 Our galleries provide a glimpse into that immense pool of talent our area enjoys.
-Each of our two collections—professional and emerging—changes every six weeks, which means sixteen new reasons to get excited about art every year.
+Each of our two collections—professional and emerging—changes six times a year, which means at least a dozen new reasons to get excited about art every year.

 ArtWorks Center galleries generally open* at 300 N Main St, Austin